mizutanilab/biomimetic-nn/README.md

 Mouse-mimetic layer is based on our study on nanometer-scale 3D structures of mouse brain tissues and also on those of human, such as [this](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0287646).
 We implemented those mouse-mimetic layers in generative AIs and found that the resultant mouse AI excels at generating some kind of images. <BR>

 ## How to implement the mouse-mimetic layer in your network
 Our code runs on Tensorflow 2.16 / Keras 3.3.
 Connection-constraint versions of the fully connected layer and the 2D convolutional layers are available.
-Their usage is the same with official Keras layers, except for specifying parameter %usage and its method.
+Their usage is the same with the official Keras layers, except for specifying parameter %usage and its method.
 The reduction method for the mouse layer is `2d` and its recommended window width is 0.4-0.6, which corresponds to the parameter %usage of 35-60%.
 1. Download `mouselayers.py` (Tensorflow 2.16) file from <a href="https://github.com/mizutanilab/biomimetic-nn">our repository</a> to your working directory where your *.py file is placed.
 2. The following is an example code using a `mConv2D` layer in place of the `Conv2D` layer:
 ```